TairaSayo/kafka_test/README.md

 Vagrant 2.2.3
 VM Virtual box 6.0
-10.10.0.0/24 network is not used
+10.10.0.0/24 network is not used on host
-Host machine have internet connecton
+Host machine with internet connecton
+Warning: solution was tested on Windows based host only!

 ## To start